skunnavakkam/skunnavakkam.github.io/static/resume.typ

   title: "Research Assistant",
   dates: dates-helper(start-date: "Sep 2023", end-date: "Jun 2025")
 )
-- Lead engineer for internal project to estimate the agentic time horizon of LLMs at much lower cost
+- Lead engineer for internal project to estimate the agentic time horizon of LLMs at much lower cost, through distilling failure points in agentic transcripts
-- Co-lead engineer of a evaluation for Chain-of-Thought Faithfulness of Large Language Models
+- Co-lead engineer of a evaluation for Chain-of-Thought Faithfulness of Large Language Models, finding that Chain of Thought is informative about LLM cognition as long as the cognition is complex enough that it can't be performed in a single forward pass
-- Helped lead teams of contractors red-team LLMs and curate datasets such as #link("metr-evals/daft-math")[DAFT Math] of difficult, free-response questions
+- Helped lead teams of contractors red-team LLMs and curate datasets such as #link("https://huggingface.co/datasets/metr-evals/daft-math")[DAFT Math] of difficult, free-response questions

+#work(
+  company: "ShapiroLab at Caltech",
+  location: "Pasadena, CA",
+  title: "Undergraduate Research Intern",
+  dates: dates-helper(start-date: "Nov 2024", end-date: "Aug 2025")
+)
+- Built a high-throughput ultrasound screening platform; designed custom proteins with RFDiffusion, AlphaFold, and ESM3 for faster ultrasound reporter kinetics.

 #work(